sebuelias/CS50_Notes/Week 4 - Memory/notes.md

 To get around this, the addresses are compared.

 ### Memory Address *
-To lookup the memory address, the asterisk(*) is used before the variable name.
+To lookup the memory **address**, the asterisk(*) is used before the variable name.
 Now values within addresses can be properly compared.
 This * just represents the location of the value in memory.

 ### Strings and Characters
-In the previous CS50 lessons, the *string* data type was used with the cs50 library, but in reality there aren't any strings in C. A string is a set of char data types ending with sentinel character *'\0'*.
+In the previous CS50 lessons, the *string* data type was used with the cs50 library, but in reality there aren't any strings in C. A string is a set of char data types ending with sentinel character **'\0'**.
 The cs50 library and string data type were implemented in earlier lessons for ease of use.

 A string in C is really a char * (*variable*), which is the memory address of the first character ending with a sentinel character.
 The strcmp() method compares the value of two char * variables.